-The description suggested that it would be strong enough to meet the requirements, so I ordered a pack of about half a kilo if I remember correctly, and waited for it to arrive.
+The description suggested that it would be strong enough to meet the requirements.
+So, I ordered a pack of about half a kilo if I remember correctly, and waited for it to arrive.

-Here are some ropey test bases that I created – a bit rough around the edges, but the rolling pin worked well and I had worked out how to carefully clean it down after each use to make sure I didn’t ruin it by getting it caked in rock hard putty.
+Here are some ropey test bases that I created.
+A bit rough around the edges, but the rolling pin worked well.
+I had worked out how to carefully clean it down after each use.
+I wanted to make sure I didn’t ruin it by getting it caked in rock hard putty.

-Although the bases hadn’t come out quite as neat as I had hoped, it was a first attempt, and I had a target to beat once the clay arrived; neater around the edges, and as consistent in thickness as possible.
+Although the bases hadn’t come out quite as neat as I had hoped, it was a first attempt.
+I had a target to beat once the clay arrived; neater around the edges, and as consistent in thickness as possible.

 The clay arrived.
-I was excited, and keen to get started.
+I was excited and keen to get started.

-All set and ready to begin
+All Set and Ready to Begin

-I decided that the second option would give me the consistency I wanted and should also be much quicker, and being clay, I could simply roll up the remainder of it up after cutting out as many bases as I could and then repeat until I had used up the portion of clay I was working with – like I said, just like making biscuits!
+I decided that the second option would give me the consistency I wanted and should also be much quicker.
+Being clay, I could simply roll up the remainder of it up after cutting out as many cobblestone bases as I could.
+Then repeat until I had used up the portion of clay I was working with.

 I decided I need the following additional tools for this project, over and above the clay and the rolling pin: